secretGeek/today-i-learned-staging/productivity/taskwarrior.md

-## Set no priority to be higher than 'low' priority
+## Set 'no priority' to be higher than 'low' priority

 As described here [taskwarrior priority](https://taskwarrior.org/docs/priority.html), priority is a user-defined attribute.